-Back in June 2018, a major consumer privacy law was passed in California: California Consumer Privacy Act, or CCPA for short.
-The first comprehensive consumer privacy law to be passed in the US, CCPA saw the addition of new rights such as a consumer’s right to access and download the personal information stored about them by a company, and have it deleted if so desired.
-Finally enforced across the whole of the US as of January 1st this year, CRIBB Cyber Security’s Patrick Carolan talks us through CCPA.
+Back in June 2018, a major consumer privacy law was passed in California.
+The California Consumer Privacy Act, or CCPA for short, is the first comprehensive consumer privacy law to be passed in the US.
+CCPA saw the addition of new rights such as a consumer’s right to access and download their personal information.
+The company holding it must also delete it if so desired.
+Finally enforced across the whole of the US as of January 1st this year, Patrick Carolan talks us through it in ‘CRIBB CCPA’.

 Patrick, what exactly is the California Consumer Privacy Act of 2018?